 Groves of redwoods, temperate rainforests, coastal beaches, and food-renowned cities characterize this epic San Francisco to Seattle road trip itinerary.
 Scattered with some of the most gorgeous national and state parks in the country, the route is a treasure trove for the outdoor-minded.
 At the same time, cities such as San Francisco, Portland, Seattle, and Bend overdeliver with their iconic skylines and insatiable food and drink scenes.

 Encompassing destinations like the Redwood Coast, Crater Lake, Mount Hood, Cannon Beach, Mount Rainier, and Hoh Rainforest, we dub this itinerary to offer road trippers the best combination of city, sea, mountain, and forest in the country.
-If you’re short on time, stick to the minimum timeframes provided or complete just a portion of the trip; if you have a bit more time to spare, add a night wherever you please or combine this itinerary with a California National Parks Road Trip .
+If you’re short on time, stick to the minimum timeframes provided or complete just a portion of the trip; if you have a bit more time to spare, add a night wherever you please or combine this itinerary with a California National Parks Road Trip or a Seattle to Yellowstone Road Trip.

 San Francisco to Seattle Road Trip